luiz-santos-it/Investment-Earnings-Tax-Calculator/README.md

     Using Docker:

     ```sh
-    docker run -it --rm capital-gains-calculator path/to/your/input-file.txt
+    docker run -it --rm investment-earnings-tax-calculator path/to/your/input-file.txt
     ```

 ## System Requirements